 As in previous years, most subsea system events in 2022 (89.7 percent) were found while not in operation, i.e., during maintenance, inspection, and testing.
 Subsea stack pulls increased from three in 2021 to five in 2022.
-About 4.4 percent of successful subsea BOP stack runs-meaning the BOP stack was deployed to the wellhead on the seafloor, assembled on the wellhead, and went into operation-eventually had an unplanned BOP stack pull during the six-year period.
+About 4.4 percent of successful subsea BOP stack runs-meaning the BOP stack was deployed to and latched on the wellhead on the seafloor, and went into operation-eventually had an unplanned BOP stack pull during the six-year period.